 Likewise, he enjoyed spending the summers with his parents at home.
 However, when his father found out that he was with an older woman he forbade him to visit any longer.
-So the painter bought a small Portlligat, where he settled with the woman named Galia.
-In this house Dalí lived and often worked until he moved to Pubol Castle, which ended up being his last workshop and the mausoleum for his wife Galia.
+Subsequently, the painter bought a small Portlligat, where he settled with the woman named Galia.
+In this house, Dalí lived and often worked until he moved to Pubol Castle, which ended up being his last workshop and the mausoleum for his wife Galia.

-How to get there:
+How to get to the Costa Brava region

 - Car: You can take any of the country roads or the Mediterranean motorway A7 motorway leading from France to Algeciras that goes to all the destinations of Costa Brava.